dramforever/nix-dram/README.md

   This is mainly used to support `nix-search-pretty` so that it has more information to work with, but could support other tooling as well.

+- `nix-flake-http-redirect.patch`: This arose from a thought on how we could keep using the good old channels in Nix Flakes.
+A quick thought is to just make Nix follow the redirect and save the final redirect target in `flake.lock`.
+This is an implementation of that idea.

 These changes are *incompatible* but is predicted to minimally affect current usage.
 See below for details.